ToddABrowne/Active-Directory-Config/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

-- Setup Resources in Azure and Ensure Connectivity between  Cient-1 and DC-1 (DOomain Controller)
+- Setup Resources in Azure and Ensure Connectivity between  Cient-1 and DC-1 (Domain Controller)
 - Install Active Directory, Create Admin, and Change CLient-1 DNS Private IP Address
 - Join CLient-1 to Active Directory Domain and Setup Remote Desktop for Non-Administrative Users on Client-1
 - Create a large group of additional users